 Some government payments (such as Social Security, Supplemental Security Income, Veterans and other federal or state benefits) may be protected from attachment, levy, garnishment or other legal process under federal or state law.
-If such protections would otherwise apply to deductions we make for amounts you owe us, to the extent that you may do so by contract, you waive these protections and agree that we may use these funds to pay fees, overdrafts and other amounts you owe us under this Agreement.
+We may use these funds to pay fees, overdrafts and other amounts you owe us under this Agreement.

-Please see the Right to Setoff section of the Agreement for more information.
+Please see the Right of Setoff section of the Agreement for more information.